Arabian wolf: Diet

 Arabian wolves are mainly carnivorous, but also omnivorous and in some areas largely dependent on human garbage and excess products.
-Their native prey includes ungulates such as Nubian ibex (Capra nubiana), gazelles (Genus Gazella), and Asiatic wild ass (Equus hemionus onager), as well as smaller animals like hares, rodents, small birds, and reptiles.
+Their native prey includes ungulates such as Nubian ibex (Capra nubiana), gazelles (Genus Gazella), and Persian onager (Equus hemionus onager), as well as smaller animals like hares, rodents, small birds, and reptiles.
 They also eat cats, sweet fruits, roadkill and other carrion.
 Opportunistically, almost any small animal including fish, snails, baby baboons can be part of their diet.
 Because Arabian wolves can attack and eat any domestic animals up to the size of a goat, pastoral Bedouins and other farmers will often shoot, poison, or trap them.

 Other wildlife interactions

 There is at least one case in Israel of a striped hyena (Hyaena hyaena) associating and cooperating with a wolf pack.
 It is proposed that this is a case of mutualism: the hyena could benefit from the wolves' superior ability to hunt large, agile prey.
 The wolves could benefit from the hyena's superior sense of smell, to locate and dig out tortoises, to crack open large bones, and to tear open discarded food containers like tin cans.

 As with other wolf subspecies, Arabian wolves can facilitate a trophic cascade by suppressing smaller carnivores such as golden jackals (Canis aureus) and foxes (Genus Vulpes).
 This allows smaller herbivores to become more abundant.
 Arabian wolves compete with other carnivores including the caracal (Caracal caracal) and Arabian leopard (Panthera pardus nimr).
-Historically they also competed with the Asiatic cheetah (Acinonyx jubatus venaticus), but this species is now extinct within the Arabian wolf's range.
+Historically they also competed with the Asiatic cheetah (Acinonyx jubatus venaticus) and the Asiatic lion (Panthera leo persica), but these species are now extinct within the Arabian wolf's range.